andrasq/node-docs/elastic-pipes.md

 - scalable (distributed, no centralization)

-Conceptually, it would be nice if one could just insert a high-bandwidth, high capacity channel between every producer and every consumer, one that grows to fit as much data as needed, shrinks to not consume resources when idle, is durable, has little overhead, at no cost when not used.
+Conceptually, it would be nice if one could just insert a high-bandwidth, high capacity channel between every producer and consumer, one that grows to fit as much data as needed, shrinks to not consume resources when idle, is durable, has little overhead, at no cost when not used.